 Managing churn is a constant battle for subscription publishers.
 The ability to attract and convert new subscribers is undermined if a large portion consistently fails to renew.
 While subscriber churn isn’t always something to be feared, understanding and managing it is a fundamental requirement for any sustainable subscription publishing business.

 Not all churn is alike.
-It’s essential for subscription publishers to delineate between passive churn and active churn, and to institute effective strategies and tactics specifically designed to address each.
+It’s essential subscription publishers delineate between passive churn and active churn, and that they institute effective strategies to address each.

 What is passive subscriber churn?

 Churn can be broken out into two distinct categories:

 - Passive churn (or involuntary churn) refers to instances where a person’s subscription lapses without them taking action, typically because a publisher cannot successfully charge the subscriber’s card or payment method, or because of other technical failures outside of the subscriber’s control.

 - Active churn (or voluntary churn) refers to cases where a subscriber takes specific action to cancel a subscription or disable auto-renewal, or intentionally lets a subscription lapse.